mrc-ide/packit/db/README.md

 ./scripts/runQuery "{SQL_QUERY}"
 ```

-Now this super user can be used to create users and login initially.
+Now this super user can be used to create users and log in initially.